 June is the coolest time to climb Mount Kilimanjaro and explore the Ngorongoro Crater, packed with wildlife, and Manyara National Park to see tens of thousands of flamingoes.

-Take a walk in the spray of the Victoria Falls as they reach peak flow.
+Take a walk in the spray of the Victoria Falls as they reach peak flow (wearing a poncho!).

 The perfect time to experience a traditional portered walking safari in the northern reaches of the South Luangwa National Park.